xiangp126/Latch/README.md

     - use [split/cat](https://github.com/xiangp126/split-and-cat) to store large packages originally transient on Oracle official website
     - server user is jsvc, more safe than blind use root
     - support auto change listen port, passed as parameter (8080 default)
-    - provide cron update tool
+    - provide auto pull and rsync tool with cron support
-- Imcremental install supported, safe to run consecutive times
+- Imcremental install, safe to run consecutive times
 - May install for Linux
     - Universal Ctags latest
     - Java      v(8u171)